A Voice in the Jungle

 In a phone conversation with Richard Cavazos a few years ago, I asked him why he had trusted my humanly unfounded suspicions of a base camp.
 He simply said, "I always trusted my men".
 Then he corrected me and said that the bombers, making that bombing run, were not B52's but Australian Canberra's.
 Most likely they were from the RAAF 2nd squadron, which had been initially deployed at Phan Rang on April 19th, 1967 to support troops like us, operating in the Iron Triangle and War Zone C.

 The deeper truth is this, for all those who can handle the truth.
-Many of our political leaders today, have no better moral values than the tyrannical Communists we fought against in Vietnam.
+Many of our political leaders today, have no better moral values than the tyrannical Communists which we fought against in Vietnam.
 That is why we find them too quickly justifying the behavior of America's enemies.
-They are just different sides of the same coin, each side possessing the same evil mindset, which seeks to deceive others, as it is being deceived.
+They are just different sides of the same evil coin.
+Each side of that coin possesses the same demonic mindset, which seeks to deceive others, as it is being deceived.
 That is the very reason all mankind needs a savior.
-If I did not choose every day to follow this voice of the Holy Spirit within me, it would not be long before I also would find myself joining the ranks of this twisted and perverse generation.
+If I did not choose every day to follow this voice of the Holy Spirit within me, it would not be long before I would also find myself joining the ranks of this twisted and perverse generation.